jianfeiZhao/Resume-Matching-System/README.md

 ## Resume-Matching-System
 This is a class project in Big Data course, NYU Tandon

+Open CP_report.pdf to see the report of our project, which includes the introduction, methods we used and result show up.

 * *Project title:*
 Resume matching using text processing techniques